heistp/irtt/README.md

 _Concrete tasks that just need doing..._

-- Add seqno to the Max and maybe Min columns in the text output
+- Figure out if there's a way to set source address and dscp per-packet
 - Fix corruption on server with `-goroutines` > 1 due to single buffer per listener
   - Prototype the consequences of a channel vs mutex op for each server reply
   - Based on prototype results, implement one of two solutions: